Your login id successful

 Pu-erh tea’s taste is as unique as the way it’s processed.
 Because the tea is somewhat fermented, it has a distinct flavor profile.
 Most pu-erh lovers describe this delicacy as:

 Most of these notes come from the way pu-erh is processed.
-For example, the earthiness comes from the tea leaves.
+For example, earthiness comes from tea leaves.
 The mushroomy tastes come from the fermentation process.
 And the smoothness comes from the way it’s aged.

 These flavors seem intimidating to new pu-erh drinkers at first.
 But once you take the plunge, you’re rewarded with a complex blend of unique flavors.